Elam92/CMPUT404-assignment-webserver/README.md

 * Abram Hindle
 * Eddie Antonio Santos
+* Eric Lam

+Consulated with Andrew Charles and Ahmed Ghoneim on certain issues, but not collaborated.

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python